 - How much is the organization providing to you for marketing, supervision, technology, and back-office support?
 (See Marketing favorites that are not a big stretch.)

 - Are their other benefits that the organization is offering?
-Some make contributions or payments for retirement benefits, health insurance, continuing education contributions, licensing fees, and malpractice insurance.
-These do exist in some larger and more established private practices.
+Some practices make contributions or payments for retirement benefits, health insurance, continuing education contributions, licensing fees, and malpractice insurance.
+These exist in some larger and more established private practices.
 Not in most.
-They certainly add value to an offer.
+Certainly these benefits add value to an offer.

 All these non-quantifiable factors have some monetary value.
 Yet it is difficult to calculate to the penny.
-In short, the more the organization is providing, the easier your life will be.
+In short, the more the organization is providing, the valuable the offer is.
+This translates into an easier professional life for you.
 All these factors should count for something.

 The whole package

-In the end, it is the whole package that should be appealing if one hopes to attract and keep quality employees.
+In the end, it is the whole package should be considered.
 And when looking for a job, the more benefits, the better.